2 Day Singapore Itinerary: The Best First Visit To The Country

 Evening

-At night, head to Gardens by the Bay for the Supertree Grove light show, which takes place at 7:45 PM and 8:45 PM.
+At night, head to Gardens by the Bay for Garden Rhapsody, the free nightly Supertree Grove light show, which takes place at 7:45 PM and 8:45 PM.
 This free show features towering tree-like structures that light up to music.
 Before the show, explore the Flower Dome and Cloud Forest if you have time.

 For dinner, you can eat at Satay by the Bay, a food court with great satay skewers and seafood.